Apach

 Apach is 2 km from Sierck-les-Bains, 25 km from Thionville, and 50 km from Metz.
-It is on the border of Germany and Luxembourg, the municipalities just across the border being Perl in Germany and Schengen in Luxembourg.
+It is on the right bank of the river Moselle, on the border of Germany and Luxembourg, the municipalities just across the border being Perl in Germany and Schengen in Luxembourg.
+It has a station on the Thionville–Trier railway, served by regional trains.

+Apach was the scene of a skirmish between the French and German armies during the Saar Offensive of 1939.

 A natural reserve for orchids is located along the limestone hillsides, of which there are many in this town.